 Getting a ring you love at a great price doesn’t have to mean compromising quality!
 There are a few things to keep in mind when choosing a 1-carat diamond ring.
 Weight affects clarity, so we recommend a rating of VS2 for diamonds under 2 carats.

-Prioritizing a higher quality cut, such as excellent or ideal, will help your ring reach its maximum sparkle power.
+Prioritizing a higher quality diamond cut, such as excellent or ideal, will help your ring reach its maximum sparkle power.
 A rating of G or H grade for color is your best value but keep in mind that setting color will impact the way the color of your diamond is perceived.

 A 1-carat round ideal cut diamond with a VS2 clarity and H for color is your best value and will cost around $5,500.These are just a few humble suggestions for choosing that diamond; feel free to follow what makes sense for your unique situation: